$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Contextual Commonsense Inference in Sentence Selection ( )

-To evaluate the \cissq{} formulation, we need to convert story sentences into \cissq{} output labels (as in Equation~\ref{eq:output_cis2}).
-This method is illustrated in Figure~\ref{fig:glucose_cis2}.
-Two of the three \cissq{} tokens are immediately given from the input.
-The dimension specifies \texttt{REL}, as well as the position of sentence \textit{X}---whether it comes first (corresponding to \texttt{<s\textsubscript{a}>}) or last (\texttt{<s\textsubscript{b}>}).
-Where \textit{X} is in the input story specifies the index of one of the tokens.
-Sentence \textit{X} is easy to find since it is a direct match across the input and output of the original GLUCOSE task.
+To evaluate the \cissq{} formulation, we need to convert story sentences into \cissq{} output labels, as in Equation~\ref{eq:output_cis2}.
+See Figure~\ref{fig:glucose_cis2} for the conversion process.
+Each sentence of an input story corresponds to a tag $\texttt{<s\textsubscript{0}>}$ to $\texttt{<s\textsubscript{4}>}$ with indexes corresponding its position in the story.
+To get the three \cissq{} output labels, we do the following: (1) Identify selected sentence \textit{X} from the input since it always be denoted as the sentence with the asterisks surrounding it.
+The input dimension informs the position of sentence \textit{X} in the output---whether is \texttt{<s\textsubscript{a}>} or \texttt{<s\textsubscript{b}>}; (2) Get the relation REL from the output directly; and (3) Calculate the similarity of ``other'' sentence \textit{Y} from the output to every other sentence in the input story and select the closest match.